Chapter 1: It’s one bombshell after the other.

 She frowned as something wasn’t adding up.
 “I thought you said Jethro will be fine.”

-She narrowed her eyes.
+She narrowed her eyes at him.
 “Is this a guide issue?”

 “I want to go see Uncle Gibbs anyway.”

 There was unease in her countenance and you didn’t need to have a guide’s power to know that.
+Tobias watched as she tried to convince Diane that would be the best thing for her.
 “You should enjoy your anniversary dinner alone, mum.
 I’ll be fine with Dad.”

 Tobias grinned and accepted the hug from his daughter.
 “I certainly have no objections.
 I love spending time with you, Em.”

 Em was so relieved.
-“See mum, told you it would be no problem.”
+“See, mum?
+I told you it would be no problem.”

 Diane kissed her on the head.
 “You didn’t have to do this.
 You come first.”

-Tobias waited until Diane was well and truly away from his door.
+Tobias waited until Diane was well and truly away from his door before he asked his daughter.
 “So what is it?”

-“You tell me, I keep seeing this cat, that no one else can see.”
+Emily didn’t look amused.
+She had her arms crossed over her chest, a perfect little Diane.
+“You tell me.
+I keep seeing this cat that no one else can see.”

 Tobias wondered if the bombshells would stop - just for the day.
-He hugged her close.
+He hugged her close, knowing she would be struggling with the empathic output of everyone else.
 “You already know the answer to that.
 I’m going to phone a friend to help.”

 Even as he explained this he was phoning Tony.
 “Hey, I need you to meet me at the hospital.
 Em is coming online.”